theochem/horton/doc/user_hf_dft.rst

 Randomizing an initial guess
 ----------------------------

-The method :py:meth:`horton.matrix.dense.DenseExpansion.rotate_random` can be used to apply a random unitary rotation all orbitals (occupied and virtual).
+The method :py:meth:`horton.matrix.dense.DenseExpansion.rotate_random` can be used to apply a random unitary rotation to all orbitals (occupied and virtual).
 The orbital energies and occupation numbers are not affected.
 For example, after constructing a :ref:`user_hf_dft_core_guess`, the following line randomizes the
 orbitals: